How to Clean a Mattress at Home: Simple Steps for a Fresh Bed

 Removing Odors Without Harsh Chemicals

-If your mattress smells stale but isn’t stained:
+If your mattress smells stale but does not have visible stains, simple methods usually work best.

 Dust Mite and Allergen Control